 disableLetsencrypt: true

-• In the internalNetworkCIDRs parameter of StaticClusterConfiguration, specify the subnet for the cluster nodes’ internal IP addresses.
+• In StaticClusterConfiguration, set internalNetworkCIDRs to the subnet of the nodes’ internal IPs.
 For example:

 internalNetworkCIDRs: